 If this sounds like the type of HR position that you are suited for, you may be wondering how to stand out as a GHRM candidate.
 Qualifications for openings in this field can vary, but most employers are looking for professionals who have a bachelor’s degree in HR.

-This is a minimum criterion, and most employers who are working in the global market are going to want to hire professionals who currently have experience in Global HR or who have taken the time to earn their Global Profession in Human Resources certification that is granted by the Society for Human Resources Management.
+This is a minimum criterion, and most employers who are working in the global market are going to want to hire professionals who currently have experience in Global HR or who have taken the time to earn their Global Professional in Human Resources certification that is granted by the HR Certification Institute.
 Earning the GPHR has its benefits, but you must prepare before you sit for your certification exam.
 Be sure that you enhance your knowledge and consider the leverage that you will have when you have this certification.